hmallepally/books/README.md

 - **Build Projects**: Use the end-to-end projects as templates for your own work

 ### **Interactive Learning:**
-- Each book includes Jupyter notebooks for interactive exploration
+- Each book includes Jupyter notebooks for interactive exploration (where applicable)
 - Code examples are designed to be runnable and educational
 - Exercises include hints and solutions for self-assessment